Lina-Liuna/core-python/README.md

 2. Use @classmethod to define alternative constructors for your classes.
 3. Use class method polymorphism to provide generic ways to build and connect many concrete subclasses.

+#### item 40: Initialize parent classes with super
+##### Things-to-Remember:
+1. Python's standard method resolution order(MRO) solves the problems of superclass initialization and diamond inheritance.

+2. Use the super built-in function with zero arguments to initialize parent classes.

+#### item 41: Consider composing functionality with mix in classes.
+##### Things-To-Remember:
+1. Avoid using multiple inheritance with instance attributes and __init__ if mix-in classes can achieve the same outcome.

+2. Use pluggable behaviors at the instance level to provide per-class customization when mix-in classes may require it.

+3. Mix-ins can include instance methods or class methods, depending on your needs.

+4. Compose mix-ns to create complex functionality from simple behaviors.

 ### 2. The Python Standard Library

 What Pythons's Standard Library Provide?